sheldmel/library-app-react/README.md

 * [Setup](#setup)

 ## General info
 This Project is a app that allows users to login, register and view books.
-They can also search for book by name genre or author and a book to their list.The application also has an admin who can perform CRUD operations on books.
+They can also search for book by name genre or author and add / remove a book from their list.The application also has an admin who can perform CRUD operations on books.
 All data is stored on mongoDB using atlas.

 ## Technologies
 Front-End: